-The feature volumes that are recorded below are all minimum values describing the amount of feature fill that was saved for flotation.
+The feature volume that is recorded below is a minimum value describing the amount of feature fill that was saved for flotation.
 All depths are recorded as centimeters (cm) below datum (b.d.), which was arbitrarily selected to be the surface of one of the corners of the excavation unit in which the feature is located.
-The flotation samples that were collected from these features have not yet been catalogued.
+The flotation samples that were collected from this feature have not yet been catalogued.
 Therefore, the lists of feature contents provided in the descriptions below should be considered preliminary assessments.
-The locations of the features within the Excavation Blocks are shown in Appendix C.
+The locations of the features within Excavation Block G are shown in Appendix C.